JetBrains/Qodana/topics/cloud-onboarding.md

 [//]: # (title: Onboarding)

+<link-summary>Onboarding is an essential step in preparing Qodana for working with your project.</link-summary>

 Onboarding is an essential step in preparing %instance% for working with your project, which lets you:

 - Connect your project repository to Qodana Cloud